plokhotnyuk/jsoniter-scala/README.md

 - Need to materialize for all case classes used in nested structures
 - Key names can be overridden by field annotation
 - Field names are matched by hash and can have collisions with other keys on the same JSON object value
-- TODO: efficient and no-allocation exact matching of field names after table switch by hash
+- TODO: generate efficient and no-allocation collision resolving for field name matching
 - TODO: generate encoders/decoders recursively from top-level type
 - TODO: support on top-level for values, collections & arrays to avoid wrapping to redundant case classes
 - TODO: implicitly resolvable encoders/decoders for field types and map keys